autumn-mck/site-astro/src/content/blog/blog/2024/python-nixos-bodge/index.md

 }
 ```

-This _almost_ entirely works!
+It's pretty easy to manage, and _almost_ entirely works!
 Except.
 Because it's a nix shell and doesn't create a venv, VSCode doesn't know where to look for the packages, and constantly complains about missing imports.
 While absolutely not essential, I like type hinting and auto-completion within my IDE.
 Starting VSCode from within the shell didn't seem to work either, alas.

 ## What else can I try?